2023 information

 Where can I warm up?

-Racers typically warm up on a trainer at their car or this year, in a reserved spot in tent row.
+Racers typically warm up on a trainer at their car or in a reserved spot in tent row.
 Racers will not be allowed to ride “just a little bit up” the Auto Road.
-No riders are allowed on the Auto Road before the race.
-Our many support vehicles and your support driver start up the Auto Road around 6:15 am.
-We can’t have bikes and cars together at that time.
+No riders are allowed on the Auto Road before the race as support vehicles and support drivers start up the Auto Road around 6:15 am.
 Warming up on Route16/White Mountain Highway can be dangerous and should be a last resort.
+If you choose to warm up on Rt.
+16. you MUST ride single file.
+The Auto Road / State Police have the right to pull bibs from those not complying with the single file rule.
 The parking lot will be very busy with cars coming in.
-We recommend blinking lights if you do venture out onto the road and being mindful of other drivers and riders.
+We strongly recommend blinking bike lights and ask that you stay hyper-vigilant regarding other drivers and riders.
+Drivers are often looking at the mountains, more than the road.
+Please be careful.

-Spectators are welcome to take the Cogg Railway up.
+Spectators are welcome to take the Cog Railway to the summit.
 Keep in mind that the Cog leaves from the base station in Crawford Notch, which is on the opposite side of the mountains from the Auto Road.
 Be sure to time your visit appropriately and book early.

 Is there mechanical support before the start?

 Yes!
-Mechanical support before the start will be provided by REI Co-Op North Conway.
-Check them out if you have some last minute needs.
+Mechanical support will be available at the base before the race.
+Support is provided by REI Co-Op North Conway.
+Check with them if you have some last minute needs.

 What kind of support is along the Auto Road during the race?